 A Steering Committee is in place to guide and launch the project.
 This Steering Committee includes representatives from the Conservancy, Kenya’s primary power utility (KenGen), Nairobi City Water and Sewerage Company, Tana and Athi Rivers Development Authority, International Center for Tropical Agriculture (CIAT), Kenya’s Water Resources Management Agency and United Nations agencies in Nairobi, as well as the water technology company Pentair, East African Breweries, Coca-Cola and Firgoken Horticulture.

-The Steering Committee has commissioned a study using state-of-the art modeling techniques to establish the economic return on investment of Water Fund supported conservation measures.
+The Steering Committee commissioned a study using state-of-the art modeling techniques to establish the economic return on investment of Water Fund supported conservation measures.
 This study demonstrates a clear business case for the establishment of the Water Fund.
 The research was conducted by scientists from leading institutions including The Nature Conservancy, the Natural Capital Project, and FutureWater.

 The successful implementation of the Water Fund now depends on expanding public and private financial support.
 Support is needed from major Nairobi water users who recognize the fund as an important investment, and from generous donors interested in backing an innovative approach to development, climate change adaptation, and conservation.